Project

 Instead of changing the behavior of constant lookup, we may be able to introduce a variant of const_missing which is invoked when a constant is not directly defined in the target class.

-Updated by bronson (Scott Bronson) over 8 years ago
+Updated by bronson (Scott Bronson) almost 9 years ago

 Corin, I completely agree.
 Recently, Rails's nondeterministic autoload made it very hard for me to discover this problem.
 Without the insightful warning, I would have been sunk.